Rain (Dragon song): Year-end charts

+Certifications

 The Drought Breakers version

 In 2018, Australian musician Scott Darlow enlisted the help of Australian musicians to re-record the track with all net proceeds from the sale to go towards to the Buy-a-bale program in support of Australian farmers suffering from the Australian drought.
 The musicians include Darlow, Sarah McLeod, Adam Brand, Jack Jones and Todd Hunter.

 The track was released on 14 September 2018.